nickjj/runninginproduction.com/_posts/interviews/2019-12-14-9-running-a-website-monitoring-service-with-a-boring-technology.md

 technology](http://boringtechnology.club).
 It feels ridiculous to even state that, but a lot of people in this industry are practicing HDD or RDD, AKA.
 Hype Driven Development or Resume Driven Development.
 Don't get carried away by the hype.
 In fact, ignore most (if not all) of it.
-When in doubt avoid complexity.
+When in doubt, avoid complexity.

 - Don't pull in too many dependencies.
 There is a fine line between pulling in too little and too many.
 My rule of thumb is if something is very easy and